OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	generation).
 Likewise, ``avatarURL`` is a URL or path giving an image to display.

-UseParentDefaultSharingScope
+DefaultSharingScope
-	A boolean only really valid at the section level.
-If present and set to true, the DefaultSharingScope on the externalized course instance will be the parent's (super course) default sharing scope.
+	A string that is only really valid at the section level.
+This could be set to an NTIID that will be exposed as the 'DefaultSharingScope' when exposed to clients.
+As an alternative to an NTIID, the actual scope can be specified.

+	If this exists in a section, this string could specify two bits of information: 'Parent' indicates that the parent instance's scope should be used.
+Following the '/' delimiter, the actual parent scope to be used is specified.

 ``assignment_policies.json`` (optional)
 ---------------------------------------------